continuouspipe/continuouspipe/documentation/content/configuration/tasks-deploy.md

         number_of_replicas: 5
 ```

-{{< note title="Note" > }}
-By default, your service will be transformed to a Kubernetes Deployment object that will create a Pod object.
-If you would like to only create the Pod object (which we wouldn't recommend), you can use this configuration:
+Upon deployment, your service will be transformed to a Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) object that will create a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) object.
+If you would like to only create the Pod object (not recommend), you can use this configuration:

 ```yaml
 specification:
     scalability:
         enabled: false
 ```
-{{< /note >}}

 ## Health-checks
 Health-checks (also called probes) help to identify when a container is ready during a deployment and when a container is still alive when deployed: